History of Moon in Timeline

 1977: End of Direct Data Transmission

-In late 1977, direct transmission of data to Earth from the Apollo landing sites concluded due to budgetary considerations.
+In late 1977, direct transmission of data from the scientific instrument packages installed on the lunar surface during the Apollo landings concluded due to budgetary considerations.

-In 1994, the bistatic radar experiment located on the Clementine spacecraft indicated the existence of small, frozen pockets of water close to the lunar surface.
+In 1994, the bistatic radar experiment located on the Clementine spacecraft, indicated the existence of small, frozen pockets of water close to the surface of the moon.

-Between 1998 and 1999 data was collected during the NASA Lunar Prospector mission that would later be used to find two hydrogen-rich areas on opposite sides of the Moon.
+In 1998, the NASA Lunar Prospector mission collected data, which planetary scientists later used in 2016 to find two hydrogen-rich areas (most likely former water ice) on opposite sides of the Moon.

 2006: Study of Ina Depression

-In 2006, a study of Ina, a tiny depression in Lacus Felicitatis, found jagged, relatively dust-free features, suggesting it was only 2 million years old due to the lack of erosion by infalling debris.
+In 2006, a study of Ina, a tiny depression in Lacus Felicitatis, found jagged, relatively dust-free features that, because of the lack of erosion by infalling debris, appeared to be only 2 million years old.

-Models from 2007 and later suggest that a larger fraction of the Moon derived from the proto-Earth, challenging earlier simulations that indicated the Moon mostly came from the impactor.
+Models from 2007 and later suggest a larger fraction of the Moon derived from the proto-Earth.

-In 2008, the Chandrayaan-1 spacecraft confirmed the existence of surface water ice, using the on-board Moon Mineralogy Mapper to observe absorption lines common to hydroxyl, providing evidence of large quantities of water ice on the lunar surface.
+In 2008, the Chandrayaan-1 spacecraft confirmed the existence of surface water ice, using the on-board Moon Mineralogy Mapper.
+The spectrometer observed absorption lines common to hydroxyl, in reflected sunlight, providing evidence of large quantities of water ice, on the lunar surface.

 2009: LCROSS Detects Water in Polar Crater

-In 2009, LCROSS sent a 2,300 kg impactor into a permanently shadowed polar crater, detecting at least 100 kg of water in a plume of ejected material.
+In 2009, the Lunar Crater Observation and Sensing Satellite (LCROSS) sent a 2,300 kg impactor into a permanently shadowed polar crater, and detected at least 100 kg of water in a plume of ejected material.

-In 2010, photos taken by NASA's Lunar Reconnaissance Orbiter were used to analyze and confirm the presence of a cave on the Moon, near the Sea of Tranquility.
+In 2010, photos taken by NASA's Lunar Reconnaissance Orbiter were used to analyze and confirm the existence of a cave on the moon.
+The cave is identified as an entry point to a collapsed lava tube and is roughly 45 meters wide and up to 80 m long.

 May 2011: Water in Lunar Sample 74220

-In 2016, planetary scientists found two hydrogen-rich areas (most likely former water ice) on opposite sides of the Moon using data collected on the 1998-99 NASA Lunar Prospector mission.
+In 2016, planetary scientists using data collected on the 1998–99 NASA Lunar Prospector mission found two hydrogen-rich areas (most likely former water ice) on opposite sides of the Moon.

-In August 2018, analysis of the findings of the Moon Mineralogy Mapper (M3) revealed "definitive evidence" for water-ice on the lunar surface, showing distinct reflective signatures of water-ice.
+In August 2018, analysis of the findings of the Moon Mineralogy Mapper (M3) revealed for the first time "definitive evidence" for water-ice on the lunar surface.
+The data revealed the distinct reflective signatures of water-ice, as opposed to dust and other reflective substances.
+The ice deposits were found on the North and South poles.

-In 2018, using the Moon Mineralogy Mapper's reflectance spectra on Chandrayaan-1, indirect lighting of areas in shadow confirmed water ice within 20° latitude of both lunar poles.
+In 2018, using the Moon Mineralogy Mapper's reflectance spectra, indirect lighting of areas in shadow confirmed water ice within 20° latitude of both poles.

 In October 2020, astronomers reported detecting molecular water on the sunlit surface of the Moon by several independent spacecraft, including the Stratospheric Observatory for Infrared Astronomy (SOFIA).

-In 2022, a study was published using high-resolution simulations that found giant impacts can immediately place a satellite with similar mass and iron content to the Moon into orbit far outside Earth's Roche limit.
-Satellites can survive even if they initially pass within the Roche limit.
+A study published in 2022 using high-resolution simulations found that giant impacts can immediately place a satellite with similar mass and iron content to the Moon into orbit far outside Earth's Roche limit.

-November 1, 2023: Remnants of Theia Inside Earth
+November 1, 2023: Remnants of Theia Possibly Inside Earth

-On November 1, 2023, scientists reported, based on computer simulations, that remnants of Theia, a celestial body, could still be present inside the Earth.
+On November 1, 2023, scientists reported that, according to computer simulations, remnants of Theia could still be present inside the Earth.